 The discharge structure from the LAN Upper Ash Pond is controlled by a four foot wide weir box (Weir Box #1), where the flow discharges through a single 24-inch pipe.
 Prior to the final discharge there are two intermediate structures, Weir Box #2 and Weir Box #3, which were previously used to convey flow through the now closed lower ash pond.
 During closure of the lower ash pond, a 24-inch HDPE pipe was installed to connect Weir Box #2 to Weir Box #3.
-The pipes installed between Weir Box #1 to Weir Box #2 and from Weir Box #3 to the outfall are 24-inch corrugated metal pipes.
+The pipes installed between Weir Box #1 to Weir Box #2 and from Weir Box #3 to the outfall are 24-inch CMPs.

 On June 22, 2016 all three sections of pipes were inspected using remote camera video inspection system.
 The inspection showed that there was minimal deterioration, deformation, distortion, sedimentation, debris, and no bedding deficiencies were observed within the pipe from Weir Box #2 to Weir Box #3 and from Weir Box #3 to the outfall.

 The pipe from Weir Box #1 could not be inspected because the pipe is lower in elevation than the subsequent downstream pipes.
 A pump was used to dewater Weir Box #1 and the video camera system was able to collect visuals on the initial section of pipe.
-Solids buildup was found on the initial section of the pipe and was 8-inches to 10-inches thick.
+The camera observed solids buildup of 8-inches to 10-inches thick.
 The solids appeared to be organic in nature and could be due to biological growth within the pipe.
 Additionally, the solids were intermixed with a thin hard layers.